 We are at the forefront of doctrinal, theoretical and interdisciplinary debates where our contributions have made a significant impact.
 Examples include our work on reforming the legal regulation of expression, especially media freedom and the availability of extreme pornography; debates on the meaning and contemporary shape of federalism, citizenship and immigration policies in the UK, EU and beyond; investigations into law's capacity to respond to technological change, especially in the fields of bio-technologies and multi-faceted security challenges, including oversight of intelligence agencies; and to debates around Brexit.
 Durham Law School's research is relevant, ground-breaking and influential.

-- Schütze, Robert.
-(2018).
-'The "Unsettled" Eighteenth Century: Kant and his Predecessors'.
+- Granat, Katarzyna (2018).
+Subsidiarity as a Principle of EU Governance.
 In Globalisation and Governance: International Problems, European Solutions.
-Cambridge University Press.
-1-30.
+Schuetze, Robert Cambridge Cambridge University Press.
+273-304.